automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 Customer shall pay *Provider* the Fees set forth in an *Order Form*.

 #### 5.8.2 Expenses
-Customer will only be obligated to reimburse the actual, reasonable, and documented expenses which Customer has approved in advance and in writing.
+Customer will only be obligated to reimburse the actual, reasonable, and documented expenses which *Customer* has approved in advance and in writing.

 #### 5.8.3 Invoicing
-*Provider* shall submit to Customer or its Affiliate one (1) or more invoices for all Fees and other amounts payable by Customer or its Affiliate under an Order Form.
+*Provider* shall submit to *Customer* or its Affiliate one (1) or more invoices for all Fees and other amounts payable by *Customer* or its Affiliate under an Order Form.
 All Fees shall be in U.S. dollars unless the applicable Order Form expressly provides otherwise.
 The invoicing schedule for a specific Order Form shall be as set forth in such Order Form.
 Each invoice shall provide a reasonably detailed breakdown of the Fees.

 #### 5.8.4 Payment
-Fees are due upon the date indicated in an invoice.
-Customer shall pay Fees when due by the payment method instructed by *Provider*.
-Late payments that are not disputed in good faith shall bear interest at the rate of 1.5% per month, or the highest rate allowable under applicable law, if less.
-Customer will be responsible for reimbursing *Provider* for the cost of collection, including attorneys’ fees, incurred by *Provider* in the collection of undisputed overdue amounts.
+Fees are due upon the date indicated in an invoice. *Customer* shall pay Fees when due by the payment method instructed by *Provider*.
+Late payments that are not disputed in good faith shall bear interest at the rate of 1.5% per month, or the highest rate allowable under applicable law, if less. *Customer* will be responsible for reimbursing *Provider* for the cost of collection, including attorneys’ fees, incurred by *Provider* in the collection of undisputed overdue amounts.

 #### 5.8.5 Taxes
-All Fees exclude taxes.
-Customer shall be responsible for all sales, service, value-added, use, excise, consumption and any other taxes, duties and charges of any kind, if any, imposed by any governmental entity on any amounts payable by Customer under any Order Form, other than any taxes imposed on, or with respect to, *Provider*’s income, revenues, gross receipts, Personnel, real or personal property or other assets.
+All Fees exclude taxes. *Customer* shall be responsible for all sales, service, value-added, use, excise, consumption and any other taxes, duties and charges of any kind, if any, imposed by any governmental entity on any amounts payable by *Customer* under any Order Form, other than any taxes imposed on, or with respect to, *Provider*’s income, revenues, gross receipts, Personnel, real or personal property or other assets.
 The Parties shall reasonably cooperate to more accurately determine each Party’s tax liability in connection with each Order Form and to minimize such liability to the extent legally permissible.

 #### 5.8.6 Supporting Records
-*Provider* shall maintain complete and accurate records of and supporting documentation for all Fees billable to and payments made by Customer hereunder. *Provider* will provide Customer with documentation and other information with respect to each invoice as may be reasonably requested by Customer to verify accuracy and compliance with this Agreement and each Order Form.
+*Provider* shall maintain complete and accurate records of and supporting documentation for all Fees billable to and payments made by *Customer* hereunder. *Provider* will provide *Customer* with documentation and other information with respect to each invoice as may be reasonably requested by *Customer* to verify accuracy and compliance with this Agreement and each Order Form.

 ### 5.9 Confidentiality

 #### 5.9.1 Confidentiality
 Each Party agrees that it will use the Confidential Information of the other party solely in accordance with the provisions of this Agreement and it will not disclose, or permit to be disclosed, the same directly or indirectly, to any third party without the other party’s prior written consent, except as otherwise expressly permitted hereunder.
 However, either party may disclose Confidential Information (a) to its employees, officers, directors, attorneys, auditors, financial advisors and other representatives who have a need to know and are legally bound to keep such information confidential by confidentiality obligations consistent with those of this Agreement; and (b) as required by law (in which case the receiving party will provide the disclosing party with prior written notification thereof, will provide the disclosing party with the opportunity to contest such disclosure, and will use its reasonable efforts to minimize such disclosure to the extent permitted by applicable law).
 Neither party will disclose the terms of this Agreement to any third party, except that either party may confidentially disclose such terms to actual or potential lenders, investors or acquirers.
 Each party agrees to exercise due care in protecting the Confidential Information from unauthorized use and disclosure.
 In the event of actual or threatened breach of the provisions of this Section, the non-breaching party will be entitled to seek immediate injunctive and other equitable relief, without waiving any other rights or remedies available to it.
 Each party will promptly notify the other in writing if it becomes aware of any violations of the confidentiality obligations set forth in this Agreement.

 #### 5.9.2 Feedback
-Customer may from time to time provide *Provider* suggestions or comments for enhancements or improvements, new features or functionality or other feedback with respect to the Software. *Provider* will have full discretion to determine whether or not to proceed with the development of any requested enhancements, new features or functionality. *Provider* will have the full, unencumbered right, without any obligation to compensate or reimburse
-Customer, to use, incorporate and otherwise fully exercise and exploit any such feedback in connection with its products and services.
+*Customer* may from time to time provide *Provider* suggestions or comments for enhancements or improvements, new features or functionality or other feedback with respect to the Software. *Provider* will have full discretion to determine whether or not to proceed with the development of any requested enhancements, new features or functionality. *Provider* will have the full, unencumbered right, without any obligation to compensate or reimburse *Customer*, to use, incorporate and otherwise fully exercise and exploit any such feedback in connection with its products and services.

 ### 5.10 IP Rights